Updated on November 20, 2025 by Angelika Klein

 Monastery church with Marsilius Tower

-The Monastery church is the heart of the complex.
-From the outside, it appears simple and fortified, but its Romanesque proportions and the mighty Marsilius Tower testify to the importance of the place.
-The monastery was built around 1100 from the Hohenstaufen dynasty as House monastery and burial place a spiritual and dynastic center of the family.
+The Monastery church is the heart of the entire complex.
+From the outside, it appears simple and sturdy, yet its Romanesque proportions and the mighty Marsilius Tower highlight its former importance.
+The monastery was founded around Marsilius Tower testify to the importance of the place.
+The monastery was built around 1100 by the Staufer dynasty as their family monastery and burial site – a spiritual and dynastic center of the ruling family.

-👉 You can find out more about Lorch Monastery in my Article about the highlights of the Swabian Alb.
+👉 You can read more about Lorch Monastery in my guide to the highlights of the Swabian Alb.

 Lorch Monastery: Monastery church with Marsilius Tower

-In the central nave is the Staufer-Tumba, which is often thought to be an individual grave - in fact, it is a collective grave of all the Hohenstaufen monks buried in the monastery church.
-1475 left Abbot Nikolaus Schenk von Arberg open the existing Staufer tombs and the the remains inside under the tumba bury.
+In the central nave is the Staufer Tomb, often mistaken for a single burial.
+In fact, it is a collective grave of all Staufers buried here.
+In 1475 , Abbot Nikolaus Schenk von Arberg ordered the opening of the existing graves; the remains were gathered and reinterred beneath the tomb.

 Staufer tumba in the central nave of Lorch Abbey Church

-A narrow spiral staircase takes you up to the Marsilius Tower - and is rewarded with a sweeping view over the Rems Valley rewarded.
-A place to take a deep breath and enjoy.
+A narrow spiral staircase takes you up to the Marsilius Tower – and rewards you with expansive views across the Rems Valley.
+A perfect spot to breathe deeply and enjoy the landscape.

 Lorch Monastery: View from the Marsilius Tower over the Rems Valley

-At the end of my tour, I strolled through the Herb garden, which is lovingly tended and reminiscent of the centuries-old tradition of monastic medicine.
-Sage, thyme and rosemary still thrive even in late fall.
+At the end of my visit, I wandered through the herb gardenlovingly maintained and reminiscent of the monastery’s centuries-old tradition of herbal medicine.
+Even in late autumn, sage, thyme, and rosemary were still thriving.

 Herb garden at Lorch Monastery with beds and signage